 PVWatts® input variables (for each array, where an array is defined as a set of PV modules with less than 5 degrees difference in tilt or azimuth):

-Installation ZIP code: use the 5-digit ZIP code of the installation address.
+Installation address: use complete site address, including 5-digit ZIP code.

-Weather data file: accept the default (currently TMY2) weather data source offered by PVWatts®.
+Weather data file: default NSRDB data is a detailed grid of solar radiation throughout Texas (and North America), identified as a blue square in the map (see Figure 2).

-DC system size (kW): input the sum of the DC (direct current) power rating of all photovoltaic modules in the array at standard test conditions (STC) in kilowatts DC.
+DC system size (kW): input the sum of the DC (direct current) power rating of all photovoltaic modules in the array at standard test conditions (STC), in kilowatts DC.

-For AC modules, refer to the module specification sheet to obtain the DC (STC) power rating.
+For AC modules, refer to the module specification sheet to obtain the DC (STC) power rating

 Module type: standard, premium, or thin film.
 Use the nominal module efficiency, cell material, and temperature coefficient from the module datasheet to choose the module type, or accept the default provided by PVWatts®.